math-a3k/django-ai/docs/apps/bayesian_networks.rst

 ^^^^^^^^^^^^^^^^^^^^

 ``Deterministic``
-    The function or transformation that the Node applies
+    The function or transformation that the Node applies.

 ``Deterministic Params``
     The Parameters for the function of the Node.
 See :ref:`node_parameters` below for more details.